 An examination of diverse aspects of ministry within urban contexts both in the United States and abroad.
 Topical areas covered include cities in the Bible, principles of urban evangelism and missions, urban church growth, and ministry in contexts of ethnic, racial, and socioeconomic diversity.
 Non-textual.
-This course is normally offered in the spring semester of even numbered years.
+This course is normally offered in the spring semester.